GM-Manifold/User_Registration_Login_Testing/README.md

 # User_Registration_Login_Testing

-User Registration 1.11 - (ID : D0202001)
+User Registration 1.12 - (1.11+) (ID : D0202002)
-- Email Registration
+- Email Registration (check whether the email is valid using a regular expression)
-- Password Generation
-- Password Confirmation
+- Password Generation with the ability to show to the user the strength the password (weak, medium, strong)
-- New User Registration
+- New User Registration (User ID should a 10 digit alphanumeric number)
-- Upon successful verification, direct the user to the Welcome Page.